 How do you set goals for sales and marketing?

-Goal setting is always something that’s challenging but, as a company, we have a very clear focus on revenue as the ultimate goal.
-Of course, profitability is important as well, especially now in tough times—it’s good to have runway and a bit of buffer—but even though we’re highly profitable, for a high growth company, revenue is the North Star.
+Goal setting is always something that’s challenging but, as a company, we have a very clear focus on maxiumum revenue as the ultimate goal.
+Of course, profitability is important as well, especially now in tough times—it’s good to have runway and a bit of buffer.
+But even though we’re highly profitable, for a high growth company, maximum revenue is the North Star.

 Getting to €5 million ARR through a marketing-driven self-serve funnel meant that revenue has always been the focal point for us in the marketing team.
 As a result, when the sales team built on top of that, it was very natural to talk about that number instead of leads or traffic to the website.
 Those are useful, but they’re not going to pay the bills at the end of the day.
 Then, for marketing, we also have trials as a secondary goal, since that is an indicator of how much revenue is going to come through.